cdot/Hotpot/README.md

 ## Running a Debug Server
 ```
-cd Hotpot/server/test
+$ cd Hotpot/server/test
-node ../js/Hotpot.js --debug --trace all -c simulated_hotpot.cfg
+$ node ../js/Hotpot.js --debug --trace all -c simulated_hotpot.cfg
 ```
-This will start a debug mini-web-server listening on port 13196 with full tracing
+This will start a debug server listening on localhost:13196 with full tracing.

 In a web browser on localhost, load http://localhost:13196/